-- Founded in 1915 by Dr. Charles Mayo, RCTC is in Rochester, Minnesota, home to Mayo Clinic - o Minnesota's oldest, public, two-year college; one of the oldest in the nation - o Rochester has a diverse population of approximately 120,000 people. - o Numerous publications have named Rochester as one of the nation's best places to live. - o Rochester is also one of the most educated cities in the world. - o RCTC maintains partnerships with local and regional employers and community organizations. - The campus covers more than 500 acres with 20 buildings and a nationally recognized Regional Sports Center. - In 2019-2020, the RCTC Foundation awarded scholarships totaling more than \$225,000 to over 225 students.
+- o Founded in 1915 by Dr. Charles Mayo, RCTC is in Rochester, Minnesota, home to Mayo Clinic. - o Minnesota's oldest, public, two-year college; one of the oldest in the nation. - o Rochester has a diverse population of over 121,000 people. - Numerous publications have named Rochester as one of the nation's best places to live. - o Rochester is also one of the most educated cities in the world. - o RCTC maintains partnerships with local and regional employers and community organizations. - The campus covers more than 500 acres with 20 buildings and a nationally recognized Regional Sports Center. - o In 2023 2024, the RCTC Foundation will offer over \$400,000 in scholarships.

-PROGRAM HIGHLIGHTS
+PROGRAM HIGHLIGHTS:

-- Liberal Arts and Sciences
+- o Liberal Arts and Sciences

-- o Allied Health and Nursing Programs
+- Allied Health and Nursing

-- Career and Technical Programs
+- Career and Technical Education

 - Mayo Clinic affiliated Programs

-ACADEMIC PROGRAM DEGREES AND AWARDS - 93 OFFERINGS IN 2 YEARS OR LESS
+ACADEMIC PROGRAM DEGREES AND AWARDS - 90 OFFERINGS IN 2 YEARS OR LESS

-22 Associate of Applied Science 24 Associate of Science
+20 Associate of Applied Science 25 Associate of Science

-6 Associate of Arts 14 Diploma 2 Associate of Fine Arts 25 Certificate
+6 Associate of Arts 12 Diploma

+2 Associate of Fine Arts 25 Certificate

-STUDENT STATISTICS (2019-2020 STUDENTS)
+STUDENT STATISTICS (2021-2022 STUDENTS)

-- 6757 Students Served in credit-based classes
+- o 6188 Students served in credit-based classes

-- o 59% Female | 40% Male | 1% Unknown
+- o 64% Female | 35% Male | 1% Unknown

-- o 55% First Generation Students
+- o 52% First Generation Students

-- o 31% Students of Color
+- 32% Students of Color

-GRADUATE PLACEMENT STATISTICS (2018-2019 GRADUATES)
+GRADUATE PLACEMENT STATISTICS (2020-2021 GRADUATES)

-93% of RCTC graduates are employed in a field related to their college training or are continuing their education
+90.4% of RCTC graduates are employed in a field related to their college training or are continuing their education.